 Opportunities exist in the Mid-Coast for enhancing beaver habitat and management to increase water storage, improve stream health, and support the recovery of key native fish species.

 Degraded riparian areas throughout the Mid-Coast negatively affect water quality, wildlife habitat, and overall watershed health.
-Opportunities exist to improve these areas.
+Opportunities exist to improve these areas through voluntary restoration efforts.

 Water Quality for Instream and Out-of-Stream Uses